 2. Detox your closet

 Cleaning out your closet is a big project, but it’s also one of the best ways to organize your room, so you shouldn’t skip it.
-Start by taking all the clothes out of your closet and putting them on your bed.
+Start a closet purge by taking all the clothes out of your closet and putting them on your bed.
 Next, sort through your clothes and decide what to keep just like you did with the items in your drawers.
 Ask yourself if you would buy each item in your closet if you saw it in a store today.
 If the answer is no, you should consider parting with it.
 You should also consider giving away things you haven’t worn for more than a year and items that no longer fit.

 Go through your shoe collection and try to pare it down too.
 Get rid of uncomfortable shoes and pairs that look worn and scuffed.
 You should also sell or give away shoes that don’t fit your personal style anymore and don’t get much wear.
+A closet purge can make you feel extremely light and relieved that you now have so much more room in your closet!

 Deep clean your room